NannyML/nannyml/docs/glossary.rst

     Reconstruction Error
         The average euclidean distance between the original and the reconstructed data points in a dataset.
-        The reconstructed dataset is created by transorming our model inputs to a :term:`Latent space` and then transforming them back to the :term:`model input<Model Inputs>` space.
+        The reconstructed dataset is created by transforming our model inputs to a :term:`Latent space` and then transforming them back to the :term:`model input<Model Inputs>` space.
 Given that this process cannot be lossless there will alsways be a difference between the original and the reconstructed data.
 This difference is captured by the reconstruction error.